m3-learning/M3-Learning-Docs/_sources/equipment/Laser_LPX305/Maintenance/Fill_Laser.rst.txt

 ### Step 3: Fill laser

 - Press `NEW FILL`, `ENTER`, `EXE` on the control panel.
-The pressure will go down to 0 before filling up to about 3600 mbar.
+The pressure will go down to about 0.
+- When the pressure stabilizes, open the red pre-regulator valve.
+The pressure will increase up to about 3600 mbar.
 - Close gas lines when fill is complete.

 ### Step 4: Test Laser